uBizzy/koseven/system/guide/ko7/routing.md

 [!!]
 The `controller` and `action` key must always have a value, so they either need to be required in your route (not inside of parentheses) or have a default value provided.

 [!!]
-KO7 automatically converts controllers to follow the standard naming convention.
+Koseven automatically converts controllers to follow the standard naming convention.
 For example /blog/view/123 would look for the controller Controller_Blog in classes/Controller/Blog.php and trigger the action_view() method on it.

 In the default route, all the keys are optional, and the controller and action are given a default.
 If we called an empty url, the defaults would fill in and `Controller_Welcome::action_index()` would be called.
 If we called `foobar` then only the default for action would be used, so it would call `Controller_Foobar::action_index()` and finally, if we called `foobar/baz` then neither default would be used and `Controller_Foobar::action_baz()` would be called.

-TODO: need an example here

 You can also use defaults to set a key that isn't in the route at all.

 TODO: example of either using directory or controller where it isn't in the route, but set by defaults

-### Directory

 ## Route Filters

-In 3.3, you can specify advanced routing schemes by using filter callbacks.
+Since 3.3, you can specify advanced routing schemes by using filter callbacks.
 When you need to match a route based on more than just the URI of a request, for example, based on the method request (GET/POST/DELETE), a filter will allow you to do so.
 These filters will receive the `Route` object being tested, the currently matched `$params` array, and the `Request` object as the three parameters.
 Here's a simple example:

 	Route::set('save-form', 'save')
 		->filter(function($route, $params, $request)